Here at Bell Lax we are aware of the effects our business has on the environment and so we make every effort to reduce the amount of waste we produce.

 .
 On 21 February all the bins in the office were removed and the whole office had to put all their waste in just one bin.
 This was to demonstrate to all of us, the amount of waste our office created in one day.
 One Bin Day was a great success for us, all the staff became aware of how much waste they created and we were featured on BBC Midlands Today and in the Sutton Coldfield Observer raising everyone's awareness to reducing waste.

-Heather Bell with John Barrowclough from Envirowise, Ashley Blake from BBC Midlands today and the cameraman who filmed all the action on One Bin Day.
+John Barrowclough from Envirowise, Ashley Blake from BBC Midlands today and the cameraman who filmed all the action on One Bin Day.